-Moving Traditions’ commitment to serving transgender and gender nonconforming and LGBTQ+ Jewish youth is rooted in our core values, our mission, and our theory of change.
+Moving Traditions’ commitment to serving transgender, gender diverse, and LGBTQ+ Jewish youth is rooted in our core values, our mission, and our theory of change.
 We work with teens in all our groups—Rosh Hodesh for teen girls, Shevet for teen boys, and Tzelem for transgender, nonbinary, gender fluid, or gender questioning and Tzelem+ for LGBTQ+ Jewish youth —to create safe spaces for teens of all genders and sexualities to talk about the issues in their lives as teens.

 Tzelem seeks to enrich teens’ lives with the same core outcomes as all Moving Traditions Teen Groups: